Alexandra Nikiforova: Personal life

-Alexandra Nikiforova was born on February 16, 1993, in Sevastopol, Crimea.
+Alexandra Nikiforova was born on February 16, 1993, in Ukraine, in Sevastopol, Crimea.
 She was a student of St. Petersburg University.
 She started her career as an actress in 2016.
 According to Alexandra, it was that period that determined her future fate.

 Education

-While studying in the 11th grade, she received an invitation from the University of St. Petersburg to participate in the contest "Mind + beauty = student", which guaranteed the winner admission to the University without test and tution fee.
+While studying in the 11th grade, she received an invitation from the St. Petersburg State University to participate in the contest "Mind + beauty = student", which guaranteed the winner admission to the university without test and tuition fee.
 But a year later she transferred to the Faculty of Linguistics.
 However, later she admitted to the Russian State Institute of Performing Arts.
 But she did not graduate from this university, because in the third year, she gave birth to a daughter and took a sabbatical.

 Marriage

-Alexandra married Evgeny Semenov, who was the director of the film "Detective Anna", which brought her an international attention.
-Later, they separated from each other shortly after the birth of their daughter Anna.
+Alexandra married Evgeny Semenov, who was the director of the film "Detective Anna", which brought her an international attention and moved to Moscow.
+In 2015, she gave birth to their daughter Anna, but they separated from each other shortly after.
 Evgeny accused Alexandra of allegedly starring in pornographic films, which she herself told him.

 Career

 Early work (2008–2015)

 Nikiforova committed to acting professionally at the age of 23, but initially found it easier to pass auditions.
 From childhood, she was familiar with the acting profession.
-Her own aunt was a member of the "Black Sea Fleet Theater troupe".
+Her own aunt was a member of the "Black Sea Fleet Theater troupe" and became a role model for her.
 Alexandra was often invited to performances, escorted backstage and shown all the secrets of acting.
 Her first appearance in cinema was the children's adventure film "Трое с площади Карронад" (The Three at the Square of Carronades)", in which Alexandra played the role of schoolgirl Lyuda Sviridova.

 In 2008-2010, at the age of 15, Alexandra worked in the Sevastopol Youth Theatre, played many significant roles including military roles, in "On an Island, Among the Raging Elements" and "War Has No Female Face".
-She was invited to perform as an regular actress of the Psycho Del Art Theater (Sevastopol), and worked in "Messalina - the Emperor's Wife" (Messalina) and "Donka" (Michelle) from 2009-2010.
+She was invited to perform as a regular actress of the Psycho Del Art Theater (Sevastopol), and worked in "Messalina - the Emperor's Wife" (Messalina) and "Donka" (Michelle) from 2009 to 2010.